wp-plugins/bepro-listings/readme.txt

 * 404 Error - If Listing pages produce a 404 error, try resetting your permalink settings in the admin.
 Simply re-save your current settings, so that they are reset for all urls.
 The option is under your settings menu.

-* Google Maps - If google map controls look weird, this has absolutely nothing to do with the plugin.
-This is a css style related issue (your theme).
+* Google Maps - If google map controls look weird, this is a css style related issue (your theme).
 Specifically, its the addition of max-width declarations to images.
-In fact, you should google the issue (google maps max-width).
+For details, you can google the issue (google maps max-width).
 Lots of bootstrap themes use this css declaration.

 = TRANSLATIONS =